-When you consider the protein-boosting effect of the corn gluten meal found in the Performance recipe, this looks like the profile of a kibble containing only a modest amount of meat.
+When you consider the protein-boosting effect of the corn gluten meal and flaxseed, this looks like the profile of a kibble containing a modest to moderate amount of meat.

-Seminole Feed Dog Food is a plant-based kibble using a modest amount of poultry meals or pork meat and bone meal as its main sources of animal protein, thus earning the brand 3.5 stars.
+Seminole Feed is a plant-based dry dog food using a modest to moderate amount of poultry or pork meals as its main sources of animal protein, thus earning the brand 2.5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.